clingen-data-model/clinvar-curation-input-tool/README.md

 ## Release Notes

+### v1.8 changes
+* Add new action 'Follow Up' with the following reason codes:
+  * Contact submitter for clarification
+  * Flag for another curator to review
+  * Send to VCEP to review
+  * Other
+* Filter Reason lists based on Selected Action code.

 ### v1.7 changes
 * Change Action 'Exclude' to 'Non-contributory'
 * Disable entry of 'Reason' when 'No Change' action is selected